hollands-spoor/wp-accordion/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Accordion block.
+Wordpress accordion block.

 == Description ==

-Extremely simple accordion plugin.
-Containing 2 blocks: Accordion and Accordion-pane.
+Simple accordion plugin providing 2 blocks: Accordion and Accordion-pane.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/accordion` directory, or install the plugin through the WordPress plugins screen directly.
+Upload the plugin files to the `/wp-content/plugins/accordion` directory, or install the plugin through the WordPress plugins screen directly.

-1. Activate the plugin through the 'Plugins' screen in WordPress
+Activate the plugin through the 'Plugins' screen in WordPress

 == Use ==

-Drag an Accordion block into the post or page and use the 'Add pane' button at the bottom of the block to add pane-blocks.
+Drag an Accordion block into a post or page and use the 'Add pane' button at the bottom of the block to add pane-blocks.

 == styling ==

-At the root some basic styling variables are defined that can be overwritten by your theme or ad hoc by the user in de block-editor.
+At the root some basic styling variables are defined that can be overwritten by your theme.
+Most of these can be changed ad hoc by the user in de block-editor.
 These are:

-    --wp--custom--accordion--transitionTime: 0.1s;
+    --wp--custom--accordion--transition-time: 0.1s;
-    --wp--custom--accordion--marginTop: 0px;
+    --wp--custom--accordion--margin-top: 0px;
-    --wp--custom--accordion--marginRight: 0px;
+    --wp--custom--accordion--margin-right: 0px;
-    --wp--custom--accordion--marginBottom: 0.1em;
+    --wp--custom--accordion--margin-bottom: 0.1em;
-    --wp--custom--accordion--marginLeft: 0px;
+    --wp--custom--accordion--margin-left: 0px;
-    --wp--custom--accordion--paddingTop: 0.5em;
+    --wp--custom--accordion--padding-top: 0.5em;
-    --wp--custom--accordion--paddingRight: 2em;
+    --wp--custom--accordion--padding-right: 2em;
-    --wp--custom--accordion--paddingBottom: 0.5em;
+    --wp--custom--accordion--padding-bottom: 0.5em;
-    --wp--custom--accordion--paddingLeft: 2em;
+    --wp--custom--accordion--padding-left: 2em;
-    --wp--custom--accordion--textColor: #ffffff;
+    --wp--custom--accordion--text-color: #ffffff;
-    --wp--custom--accordion--backgroundColor: #666666;
+    --wp--custom--accordion--background-color: #666666;
-    --wp--custom--accordion--activeTextColor: #ffffff;
+    --wp--custom--accordion--active-text-color: #ffffff;
-    --wp--custom--accordion--activeBackgroundColor: #999999;
+    --wp--custom--accordion--active-background-color: #999999;

+The default values can also be defined in the theme.json of your (child-) theme:

+Add them to the theme.json like so:

+"settings": {
+    "custom": {
+        "accordion": {
+            "transitionTime": "0.1s",
+            "marginTop": "0px",
+            "marginRight": "0px",
+            "marginBottom": "0.1em",
+            "marginLeft": "0px",
+            "paddingTop": "0.5em",
+            "paddingRight": "2em",
+            "paddingBottom": "0.5em",
+            "paddingLeft": "2em",
+            "backgroundColor" : "#666666",
+            "textColor": "#ffffff",
+            "activeBackgroundColor": "#999999",
+            "activeTextColor": "#ffffff"
+        }
+    }
+}

 == Accessability ==
 The pane-headers have a tab-index.
-I the enter-key is pressed while a pane-headers has focus, a click-event is triggered.
+I the Enter-key is pressed while a pane-header has focus, a click-event is triggered on that pane-header thereby activating / opening it.

 == Frequently Asked Questions ==

 = A question that someone might have =

 An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.

 == Screenshots ==